KenT2/tboplayer/README.md

 Open the tboplayer directory and from a terminal opened in THIS directory:

 	python tboplayer.py

 TBOPlayer is developed on Raspbian Wheezy with python 2.7

-Oh, and if you want to be able to watch videos from youtube, then Download and Install youtube-dl
+Note: If you want to be able to watch videos from online services like Youtube, then you must have up-to-date youtube-dl installed on your system, as well as avconv 10 or later.
+See this link for a list of services supported by youtube-dl: https://rg3.github.io/youtube-dl/supportedsites.html (Not all of them were tested with TBOPlayer)

+Download and Install youtube-dl
 -----------------------------

-This is specified here https://github.com/rg3/youtube-dl/#installation:
+This is specified here https://github.com/rg3/youtube-dl/#installation and copied below:

 From a terminal window open in your home directory type:

         sudo wget https://yt-dl.org/downloads/latest/youtube-dl -O /usr/local/bin/youtube-dl
         sudo chmod a+rx /usr/local/bin/youtube-dl

 Or update it with

         sudo youtube-dl -U